Pottery Cottage murders: Pottery Cottage

 Northend Farm was a converted 18th century pottery barn on the edge of the Peak District National Park in Eastmoor.
 The property had been converted into three homes, with the Moran and Minton families having moved into one end of the property in October 1969 from a more modern residence in the village of Old Tupton.
 The family converted the property into three living units and renamed the premises "Pottery Cottage".
 The other end of the property was occupied by two schoolteachers named Leonard and Joyce Newman.
 The central section was unoccupied.

 The Mintons were at home at Pottery Cottage when Hughes walked in through the back door of the property, armed with two axes he had retrieved from their shed.
-He informed the retired couple that he was on the run from the police, having stabbed "two prison officers" and that he needed to lay low until nightfall.
+He informed the retired couple that he was on the run from the police, having stabbed "two prison officers" and that he needed to lie low until nightfall.
 Hughes initially assured the Mintons that, if they cooperated, he would not harm them.

 Gillian Moran was the first to arrive home following Hughes' intrusion, arriving at her home shortly after 3 p.m.
 Approximately thirty minutes later, her daughter Sarah alighted her school bus and entered the property.
 To allay any fear in her daughter, Gillian told the child that Hughes was a stranded motorist waiting for his car to be repaired.
 The two exchanged smiles.
 Initially, the adults made small talk over coffee as Sarah—initially believing her mother's claims—sat on the floor and began sewing.
 Shortly thereafter, the child and her grandfather walked into the annexe to watch television.
 In a subsequent witness statement, Gillian described Hughes' behaviour in the initial hours of her captivity as calm, illustrating an almost domesticated scene: "Up to this time, (Hughes') manner was friendly."
 However, he became increasingly agitated as time passed, awaiting Richard's return.